SC4RECOIN/FlowAlgo-Options-Trader/README.md

 ## Clustering Strategy

-Thhe options data is encoded and clustered.
+The options data is encoded and clustered.
 The below results are from the cluster with the highest returns on training data.
 The data is split 60/40 (test/train).

 ### Results